Skip to content

 Bases: ProcessLifetimeManager

 Manages process lifecycle using sh library for SSH connections.
+Uses the sh library's SSH command wrapper to start and manage remote processes.

 Initialise SSH process lifetime manager using sh library.